ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 We were in the middle of Autumn and the more north we drove, the more the grass and trees were showing a spectrum of Fall colors.
 "It will be even better when we return Anuka", said.

 We were slowed by a herd of about 40 horses who were blocking the road, their owners nowhere in sight.
 I can imagine no better life for captive animals that in Mongolia, where they live free and nearly wild.
-Seeing all horses inspired us to stop for a quick kumis break.
+Seeing all the horses inspired us to stop for a quick kumis break.
 As we sipped, Anuka, as she often did, spoiled us with a little tidbit of information that Chinggis Khaan proclaimed that a proper Mongolian should drink more horse milk than water.

-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-34-37-443000_cam.webp" description="A curious foal explores, but not too far from their mother's side." %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-34-37-443000_cam.webp" description="A curious foal explores, but not too far from its mother's side." %}
-{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-35-05-975000_cam.webp" description="Horses are branded to establish ownership." %}
+{% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_01-35-05-975000_cam.webp" description="Horses are branded to establish ownership.
+More on that later..." %}

 At the top of a mountain was a collection of 13 _ovoos_.
 An ovoo is a shrine composed of branches, rocks, and multicolored silk fabrics, each color representing a natural element (sun, sky, water, etc.).
 They are typically found at the top of mountains and mark border crossings, and serve as checkpoints either in the beginning or the end of a journey.
 I couldn't make heads of tails as to whether this was the beginning or the end of our journey.